xioustic/SublimeTextPortableWinInstall/README.md

 What This Does
 --------------
 A portable copy of SublimeText is very helpful, especially synced across multiple machines.
-However, we lose the convenience of context menus and desktop/start menu without some drag/drop and registry tinkery.
+However, we lose the convenience of context menus and desktop/start menu shortcuts without some drag/drop and registry tinkery.
 These scripts automate that process.

 Usage
 -----